Shopify/ui-extensions/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of what you want to happen.

 **Describe alternatives you’ve considered**
-Let us know any alternate approaches you've tried, and what the gaps in functionality are.
+Let us know any alternate approaches you’ve tried, and what the gaps in functionality are.

 **Additional context**
 Add any other context or screenshots about the feature request here.